 Using parks also underpins the government’s ambitions for The Children’s Plan, realises the expectations of the government’s Every Child Matters agenda and reinforces the aspirations of the Learning Outside the Classroom Manifesto.

-In addition to the activities above, here are resources to use in the classroom or on a visit to a local place to assist with learning more about historic parks and gardens.
+There are a large number of resources which can be used in the classroom or on a visit to a local place to assist with learning more about historic parks and gardens.

 Park Explorer: London Parks Discovery Project Park Explorer has been developed by the London Parks and Gardens Trust, with the generous assistance of the Heritage Lottery Fund, to provide information and education resources based around London's rich wealth of parks and open spaces.